sergiusens/snappy-docs/build-snaps/python.md

 ## youtube-dl

-The youtube-dl example shows a `snapcraft.yaml` using a tarball of a Python application and using `stage-packages:` to bundle `ffmpeg` in the snap to satisfy the runtime requirements.
+The youtube-dl example shows a `snapcraft.yaml` using a tarball of a Python application and `ffmpeg` bundled in the snap to satisfy the runtime requirements.
 Here is the entire `snapcraft.yaml` for youtube-dl.
 We'll break this down.

 ```yaml
 name: youtube-dl